Dor Malul

 Dor Malul (דור מלול; born April 30, 1989) is an Israeli professional footballer who plays for Hapoel Haifa.

 Career

 Dor Malul is a rising player in Israeli football.
 Although he is a very technical player, over the years he has moved from the midfield to the defence.
-His great talent has acquired him a call up to the 2007 Meridian Cup alongside other young stars like Bojan Krkić, Marko Marin, Vurnon Anita.
+His evident talent has acquired him a call up to the 2007 Meridian Cup alongside other young stars like Bojan Krkić, Marko Marin, Vurnon Anita.

 In July 2011, he signed a 1-year loan contract with Beerschot AC.

-Iמ summer 2013 Beershot dissolved and the player was a free agent.
+Iמ summer 2013 Beershot dissolved and Malul became a free agent.
 He began training at Beitar Jerusalem and impressed the team's players convinced the coach Eli Cohen to sign the player.

 On 25 June 2014, he concluded two years for Hapoel Be'er Sheva.